yoti-arvind/webdriverioPOC/README.md

 3. In 'select app' choose 'custom', give it an arbitrary name and press generate
 4. It will give you 16 chars token.

-Achived trigger pipeline on push event
+Archived trigger pipeline on push event